Charming Kitten

-On December 15, 2017, the group was designated by FireEye as a nation state-based advanced persistent threat, regardless of the lack of its sophistication.
-Research conducted by FireEye in 2018 suggested that APT35 may be expanding their malware capabilities and intrusion campaigns.
+The United States Cybersecurity and Infrastructure Security Agency (CISA) has identified Charming Kitten as one of several Iranian state-aligned actors that target civil society organizations, including journalists, academics, and human rights defenders, in the United States, Europe, and the Middle East, as part of efforts to collect intelligence, manipulate discourse, and suppress dissent.

-The group has since been known to use phishing to impersonate company websites, as well as fake accounts and fake DNS domains to phish users' passwords.
+The group is known to conduct phishing campaigns that impersonate legitimate organizations and websites, using fake accounts and domains to harvest user credentials.

 History

-Witt Defection (Early 2013)
+Witt defection (2013)

-In 2013, former United States Air Force technical sergeant and military intelligence defense contractor Monica Witt defected to Iran knowing she might incur criminal charges by the United Stages for doing so.
+In 2013, former United States Air Force technical sergeant and military intelligence defense contractor Monica Witt defected to Iran knowing she might incur criminal charges by the United States for doing so.
 Her giving of intelligence to the government of Iran later caused Operation Saffron Rose, a cyberwarfare operation that targeted US military contractors.

 HBO cyberattack (2017)

 In 2017, following a cyberattack on HBO, a large-scale joint investigation was launched on the grounds that confidential information was being leaked.
 A conditional statement by a hacker going by alias Sokoote Vahshat (Persian سکوت وحشت lit.
 'Silence of Fear') said that if money was not paid, scripts of television episodes, including episodes of Game of Thrones, would be leaked.
 The hack caused a leak of 1.5 terabytes of data, some of which was shows and episodes that had not been broadcast at the time.
 HBO has since stated that it would take steps to make sure that they would not be breached again.

 Behzad Mesri was subsequently indicted for the hack.
 He has since been alleged to be part of the operation unit that had leaked confidential information.

 According to Certfa, Charming Kitten had targeted US officials involved with the 2015 Iran Nuclear Deal.
 The Iranian government denied any involvement.